-Setting: Lewis Auditorium for annual SAFF (St. Augustine Film Festival)
+Setting: Lewis Auditorium for the annual SAFF (St. Augustine Film Festival)

 The screening of Duane Adler's Heartbeats had just wrapped when I spotted a familiar face 10 yards away amid meandering foot traffic in the warmly lit lobby.
 In disbelief, I made my way toward the petite woman.
 As our eyes met, I removed my hands from the warmth of my striped hoodie's pouch and placed them on my chest as a smile started.
 She had barely changed.
 Her short dark Hepburn-esque hair and tan complexion made her easy to recognize.